 Some links in this post may be affiliate links

-Golden Shrimp Plant (Pachystachys lutea) blooms in bright light with some sunshine, warm and humid conditions and moderately moist, rich, well-drained, all purpose soil coupled with fortnightly feeding in the growing season.
+Golden Shrimp Plant (Pachystachys lutea) blooms in bright light with some sunshine, warm and humid conditions and moderately moist, rich, well-drained soil coupled with fortnightly feeding in the growing season.

-Pachystachys lutea also called Yellow Shrimp Plant, Lollipop Plant or Candle Plant is among the upright, evergreen, popular flowering plants which bears a bright yellow spike from which white, two-lipped flowers emerge.
+Golden Shrimp Plant also called Yellow Shrimp Plant, Lollipop Plant or Candle Plant is an upright, evergreen, popular flowering plant and bears a bright yellow spike from which white, two-lipped flowers emerge.

 The spike is made up of bright yellow bracts and short-lived white two-lipped flowers which emerge sequentially.
 Yellow Shrimp flowers from spring through summer.